AdobeDocs/audience-manager.en/help/using/features/profile-merge-rules/profile-link-use-case.md

 Recommendations and use cases for segment retargeting and personalized segment qualification with the [!UICONTROL Profile Link] device graph.

-## Recommendations {#section_88E3469E94E14453AF6891B8ADA0933B}
+## Recommendations {#recommendations}

 Consider the [!UICONTROL Profile Link] device graph for campaigns that:

 * Have a high-level of authentication across their digital properties.
-Use an [external device graph option](../../features/profile-merge-rules/merge-rule-definitions.md#section_E83D68EC2ADA4030B1D0206AE6A6E8BF) if you have a small amount of authenticated users.
+Use an [external device graph option](../../features/profile-merge-rules/merge-rule-definitions.md#device-options) if you have a small amount of authenticated users.
 * Require accurate targeting of known audiences.
 The [!UICONTROL Profile Link device graph] is built using first-party, authenticated data.
 * Target known audiences across their authenticated and unauthenticated states in real-time.

 ![](assets/merge-rule-triangle2.png)

-## Retargeting Use Case and Profile Merge Rule Configuration {#section_2778EE45F23A4977811B74CDFCF100A9}
+## Retargeting Use Case and Profile Merge Rule Configuration {#retargeting-use-cases}

 Retarget audiences which have previously authenticated on-site and/or in-app across multiple devices.
 Segments can be composed of the following profiles: